rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 3. **Bash command**
 A simple bash shell command is an executable.
 If you choose the **Executable Type** as **Default**, the bash shell command becomes an executable.
-In this case, the executable can run only on **Device** runtime. rapyuta.io assumes that all dependencies that are required to run the command are already present on the device where the command will execute.
+In this case, the executable can run only on **Preinstalled device** runtime. rapyuta.io assumes that all dependencies that are required to run the command are already present on the device where the command will execute.

 ### Components
 A component is a set of executables.
 All executables are deployed in unison on the desired [*Component Runtime*](/developer-guide/create-software-packages/package-internals/#component-runtime).
-All executables of a component share a specified file system (ensures data locality) and communicate via Inter Process Communication (IPC).
+All executables of a component communicate via Inter Process Communication (IPC).
 An executable listening on a port is accessible to its sibling executables via localhost.

 {{% notice note %}}